 Our matches generally consist of 6 courses of fire, requiring a minimum of 150 hits.
 Since you can fire as many shots as it takes to get your required hits, most of us want to have a lot more than 150…

 We shoot on the 1st Sunday of each month, all year, but please check the calendar at www.tcsa.info just in case there is a change.
-Sign-in starts at 9:00 AM on match day, with the shooter’s meeting and shooting starting at 9:30 AM.
+Sign-in starts at 9:00 AM on match day, with the mandatory shooter’s meeting at 9:15 AM.
+If you miss the shooter’s meeting, then you will miss shooting the match.

 Results of each match are posted on Practiscore.com and can be found easily by searching the results page on the word “rattlesnake”.